WayToTheTop/Predicting-auction-prices-Case-study/README.md

 Regression Case Study
 ======================

-This is the model built by my team during Regression Case Study in Galvanize DSI program.
+This is a model built during Regression Case Study in Galvanize DSI program.

 The goal of the contest was to predict the sale price of a particular piece of heavy equipment at auction based on it's usage, equipment type, and